 Fixture templates are designed to fulfil a certain niche where you have a repeating cluster of fixtures that are shaped and patched in a similar way.
 These are usually created out of individual fixtures, or strings of fixtures, but to enable simple replication and retention, these can be added into a template to be used again.

-To start, right-click on the fixture that will be the fixture template will use.
+To start, right-click on the fixture that the fixture template will use.
 This can be any non-mover single element fixture.

 In our example, all the fixture we use will be a basic RGB 8 bit LED.